 GitHub is built to be a collaborative interface.
 By allowing multiple users to work on the same project simultaneously and requiring cross-team approval for pull requests, GitHub not only allows for, but encourages collaboration within design teams.
 Carpenter states that this type of collaboration can help produce a higher level of quality control.

-- 18F Markdown Helper and Markdown Cheat Sheet - are tools to help users transcribe plain text language into GitHub code
+- Markdown Cheat Sheet - is a tool to help users transcribe plain text language into GitHub code.